stantonius/flutter_smart_home_app/README.md

 - [ ] Enable light switch to turn on/off lights via Node-Red/MQTT
 - [ ] Properly disable all features if not at home
 - [ ] Enable remote access

+## Useful Resources

+* Using a secrets.dart file that is hidden from version control but still works with Github Actions: https://stackoverflow.com/a/67998780/9739375